equwal/LispBrain/README.md

-# Lisp Fuck
+# Lisp, Fuck
-Lisp Fuck is a simple Brainfuck interpreter written in Common Lisp.
-It comes with the best debugging environment for Brainfuck there is.
+LispFuck is a simple Brainfuck interpreter written in Common Lisp.
+It is the best brainfuck interpreter and debugger currently in existence.
+Users may: view the tape contents or individual cell contents, find the final position of execution in the tape, change the length of the byte tape in the REPL, and more.

 #Brainfuck
 Brainfuck is an esoteric programming language that works on a theoretical byte tape (the Universal Turing Machine).
 The commands are: